 Conversely, immobilization and pressure on the wound help to prevent keloid regrowth after surgery.
 Examples include magnetic pressure earrings, pressure garments, and external mechanical support using tapes, sheets, and/or garments.
 Such measures need to be prolonged and sustained until the keloid is mature and inactive.
 Keloid scar treatment using neurotoxins can relax the wound edges, reducing dynamic muscle tension.
 This blocks some of the signals telling the keloid to regrow.

 It is absolutely essential to suppress the activity of the keloid before, during, and after surgery.
-No matter how precise and minimalist the surgery, there will be some inflammation during healing that may trigger keloid recurrence.
+No matter how precise and minimalist the surgery is, there will be some inflammation during healing that may trigger keloid recurrence.
 Lasers, injections, creams, and even oral medications help to reduce the inflammatory reaction from the skin.

 While most of the inflammation peaks after surgery and tapers off subsequently, we should not relax too early and stop the suppressive treatments.
 This is a common mistake and one of the top reasons why a keloid grows back after surgery.
 The keloid may look like it is much better or even completely gone after the surgery.
 Don't be fooled!
 The abnormal keloidal healing response remains.
 It is necessary to suppress this until inflammation from the keloid scar removal surgery subsides and the keloid is dormant.
 When in doubt, it is better to continue suppressing the keloid's growth for longer until we are sure that it is no longer active.